sepnyc/SEP-PD/january_2017_session.md

 ## Workshop Descriptions
 ***
+**Scratch/Python teaching strategies**
-**From Scratch to Python: teacher strategies for the CS classroom** *Facilitator: Sarina Lim*
+*Facilitator: Sarina Lim*
 *Room: 3213*

-**Intro to Python I (revisited)**
+**Intro to Python II**
 *Facilitators: Tim Chen & Jose Olivares*
 *Room: 3213*

 Review of core topics from Part I (conditionals, variable assignment, datatypes, input) by finishing the ATM project.
 Also, comments.

-**Intro to Python II**
-*Facilitators: Tim Chen & Jose Olivares*
-*Room: 3213*

 Teachers will be introduced to "while loops" and "for loops" in Python by solving a series of unplugged and coding activities.

 **Let’s make a robot move and solve challenges II** *Facilitators: EJ Park & Francisco Cervantes*